+Community Eligibility Provision replaces traditional free and reduced-price meal applications with a school-wide rate oof reimbursement for meals served.
 The key to Community Eligibility Provision is having an Identified Student Percentage (ISP) of 40% or more.
 Identified Students are those who have already been identified as low-income by federal anti-hunger and anti-poverty programs.
 These include FoodShare, Temporary Assistance for Needy Families, W-2 assistance group, students in foster care or Head Start, or any student who is homeless or migrant.
 Identified Students are then directly certified for free meals without needing to fill out meal applications.

-Schools, groups of schools or districts with an ISP at or above 40% can opt to enroll in CEP to serve 100% of school breakfasts and lunches free of charge to the entire student body.
+Schools, groups of schools or districts with an ISP at or above 40% can opt to enroll in CEP and serve 100% of school breakfasts and lunches free of charge to the entire student body.
 Federal reimbursement for meals served is determined based upon the percentage of Identified Students coupled with the current USDA multiplier of 1.6.
 This multiplier accounts for the undercount of low-income students that results when households do not participate in the programs for which they qualify.
 As the Identified Student Percentage increases, the amount of federal reimbursement increases as well.

 Benefits of CEP

 - Schools typically see a 10-20% increase in breakfast participation within the first year of implementing CEP, meaning fewer kids are going hungry.

 - Higher participation and reimbursement rates lead to significantly higher reimbursement revenue.

 - One of the leading causes of why children do not participate in school meal programs is the stigma associated with kids that need the “free” breakfast or lunch.
 When free meals are served to all students, regardless of a family’s socioeconomic status, stigma is reduced.